 - You are expected to pay for one semester of tuition and health insurance when you arrive.
 Review the information about estimated costs, payment methods and deadlines

-- Submit official college transcript(s) from courses you may have already completed from regionally accredited colleges and universities in the United States or from countries outside of the United States.
+- Submit official college transcript(s) from courses taken at regionally accredited colleges and universities in the United States or from countries outside of the United States.
 Visit Transferring Credits into BHCC webpage for more information.

 myBHCC (SelfService) account gives you access to:

 - Plan and register for classes, CHAT available

 - BHCC Email

 Prior Course Work and Prior Learning Assessment

 - Transferring credits from another college or university, visit the Prior Course Work page.

 - Interested in learning about credit for prior learning?
 Contact Credit for Prior Learning (CPL) to discuss any learning acquired outside of the traditional college environment that might qualify for college credit.